Museum of Vancouver: History

 In 1930 the museum sponsored an extensive series of archaeological excavations of the Marpole Midden which was one of the most important archaeological sites on the Pacific Northwest Coast but was also an unceded ancestral territory of the Musqueam First Nation and was where the village of c̓əsnaʔəm (Musqueam Marpole Village Site) had been located.
 The outcome of this has been dealt with in the award-winning exhibition c̓əsnaʔəm, the city before the city, a joint project between the Musqueam Indian Band, the Museum of Vancouver and the Museum of Anthropology.

-In 1957 the public library which shared the Carnegie building with the museum moved to a new dedicated building in Burrard Street tripling the available storage and display space for the museum and in 1959 the museum was incorporated into the City Council and became a city department under the control of a Civic Museum Board.
+In 1957 the public library, which shared the Carnegie building with the museum, moved to a new dedicated building on Burrard Street, tripling the available storage and display space for the museum.
+In 1959 the museum was incorporated into the City Council and became a city department under the control of a Civic Museum Board.
 A report was commissioned on the future of the museum (the Heinrich Report of 1965) and this recommended the building of a new museum on the south shore of False Creek near the Burrard Bridge.
 Federal and provincial money was made available for the 1967 Confederation Centennial celebrations and the current building was constructed which opened to the public in October 1968.
-From the opening of the new museum building to 1981, the museum was branded as Centennial Museum; before reverting its name back to Vancouver Museum.
+From the opening of the new building until 1981, the museum was branded as Centennial Museum, before reverting its name back to Vancouver Museum.

 In 1972 the city council relinquished its control of the museum and a joint Museum and Planetarium Association was formed as a descendant of the original AHSA which founded the museum.
 In 1977 the museum was designated a Category A cultural institution by the federal government and named in the Cultural Property Export and Import Act.

-In 2009, the museum was re-branded as the Museum of Vancouver, in an attempt to reflect its changed focus to Vancouver rather than the lower mainland region of British Columbia as originally set out in its objectives and reaffirmed in 1977.
+In 2009, CEO Nancy Noble, with Amanda Gibbs leading public engagement, re-branded the organization as the Museum of Vancouver.
+This reflected a change of focus to the urban region rather than the lower mainland region of British Columbia as originally set out in its objectives and reaffirmed in 1977.